Nearly 600 kids go missing in TN each month; How the public plays a role in their safe recovery - NewsBreak

 The TBI is the only agency in the state that can issue an AMBER Alert.
 While each state has different criteria for alerts for missing individuals, an AMBER Alert, is normally reserved for cases in which law enforcement believes the child is in imminent danger.

 As of Dec.
 1, there were six AMBER Alerts still active in Tennessee.
-Some of the children, like 4-month-old Zaylee Grace Fryar , of Millersville, and 7-year-old Gage Daniel and 9-year-old Chloie Leverette , two siblings from Unionville, have been missing for a decade now.Millersville baby’s disappearance remains mystery 7 years later
+Some of the children, like 4-month-old Zaylee Grace Fryar , of Millersville, and 7-year-old Gage Daniel and 9-year-old Chloie Leverette , two siblings from Unionville, have been missing for a decade now.Windows blacked out at home of deputy accused of ‘catfishing’ murders

 “Whenever we issue an AMBER Alert, those children will remain an AMBER Alert until we’ve located them, regardless of what the circumstances might be,” Smitherman said.
 “Even if they’re believed to be deceased, we don’t stop looking.”